eugen1j/nuxt-mobile/blog/nuxt_capacitor.md

 $ yarn cap add ios
 ```

 These commands create native applications in `android` and `ios` folders.
-They use clone web content from the `dist` directory to `ios/App/App/public` and `android/app/src/main/assets/public` directories.
+They clone web content from the `dist` directory to `ios/App/App/public` and `android/app/src/main/assets/public` directories.

 Every time you change your site, you need to run `yarn generate` to generate a new static site and `npx cap sync` to update the native apps.